 Heartland Boy first heard about Tasmania when he was watching MasterChef Australia several years ago.
 On the show, Tasmania was proclaimed as a place where the produce is extremely fresh, the air crisp, and boasts a pristine natural environment largely unaffected by human commercial activities.
 Therefore, even before Olympia was born, he already informed Heartland Girl that Tasmania would be the first major overseas vacation for the family.
 In November 2019, this wish finally came true as the Heartland family, together with the same travel buddies that joined them on their honeymoon in South Africa, took a 12-day long vacation Down Under with their little ones.
 Tasmania turned out to be exactly as the judges had described, and much more!
-This blog post is Heartland Boy’s review of his Tasmania holiday with kids.
+This blog post is Heartland Boy’s review of his Tasmania holiday with kids after spending several hours trawling TripAdvisor for the best tips.

 Beautiful Nature And Wildlife in Tasmania